 Pumpkin carving is a Halloween tradition.
-Spooky pumpkins are great for welcoming party guests and scaring trick or treaters!
+Spooky pumpkins are great for scaring little horrors!
 However, we’ve all ‘been-there-done-that’ when it comes to carving the pumpkin – sometimes it’s nice to do something a little bit different…

-Painted pumpkins are a really funky new trend that we’re seeing everywhere this Autumn!
-We couldn’t resist having a go, so we’re bringing you a ‘how-to’ with a few different looks to have a go at at home.
+Painted pumpkins are a really funky new trend that we’re seeing everywhere this autumn!
+We couldn’t resist having a go, so we’re bringing you a ‘how-to’ with a few different looks to have a go at home.

 Whichever you try, make sure you prep your pumpkin before you start, giving it a good wipe down with a wet cloth (though you should avoid wetting the stem and bottom as this can cause your pumpkin to rot).
 Dry thoroughly with a clean towel, making sure you’ve gotten rid of any dirt or debris – then you’re ready to start.

 - A clean, wet cloth and clean, dry towel